If you have a fever, cough AND difficulty breathing, go to your nearest health facility.

 Globally, as of 4:20pm CEST, 25 October 2021, there have been 243,260,214 confirmed cases of COVID-19, including 4,941,039 deaths, reported to WHO.
 As of 24 October 2021, a total of 6,697,607,393 vaccine doses have been administered.

-Since the beginning of the pandemic, there have been five (5) active COVID-19 cases in Vanuatu, all of which have been detected in quarantine.
-There has been no community transmission of COVID-19 in Vanuatu.
+Since the beginning of the pandemic, there have been seven (7) active COVID-19 cases in Vanuatu, all of which have been detected in quarantine, moved to an isolation ward, and have subsequently been declared as recovered and discharged from isolation.
+There has been no community transmission of COVID-19 in Vanuatu detected to date.

 From over 23,000 tests conducted in Australia and New Zealand on people arriving from Vanuatu, none have detected COVID-19.